Skip to content

 Ripple circuitA set of identical circuits chained together to cause an output from one circuit feeds the next circuit, and affects the next circuit's result.
 Common in arithmetic circuits that require carry/borrow interactions between values.

-Storage Function/CircuitOperation that retains input signal (single bit) between clock cycle. i.e. STORE, RETRIEVE.
+Storage Function/CircuitOperation that retains input signal (single bit) between clock cycles. i.e. STORE, RETRIEVE.

 TransistorsElectronic devices used to represent binary 1 or 0 in hardware.

-Truth TableA tablature representation of all if a circuit's inputs and outputs.
+Truth TableA tabular representation of a circuit's inputs and outputs.

 Performing mathematical operations is a fundamental capability for computers.
 In this section we review Addition and Subtraction circuits.
 There are other circuits to performs other basic and complex math operations.